ministryofjustice/cloud-platform-cli/doc/cloud-platform_environment_destroy.md

   -h, --help                  help for destroy
-      --kubecfg string        path to kubeconfig file (default "/home/runner/.kube/config") -n, --namespace string      Namespace which you want to perform the destroy --prNumber int          Pull request ID or number to which you want to perform the destroy --redact                Redact the terraform output before printing (default true) --skip-prod-destroy     skip prod namespaces from destroy namespace (default true)
+      --kubecfg string        path to kubeconfig file (default "/home/runner/.kube/config") -n, --namespace string      Namespace which you want to perform the destroy --pr-number int         Pull request ID or number to which you want to perform the destroy --redact                Redact the terraform output before printing (default true) --skip-prod-destroy     skip prod namespaces from destroy namespace (default true)
 ```